 Block out a half-hour session to review your product roadmap and make sure it reflects your current priorities and plans.

 Pro tip: Focus the time you spend updating your roadmap on strategic thinking and planning.
-You should not be spending this time on tedious tasks like shifting around the contents of spreadsheet fields or adjusting the bullets and slide order of your presentation file.
-To streamline your roadmap updates, and give yourself more time for strategic planning, you should use a purpose-built roadmap software app.
+You should not be spending this time on tedious tasks like shifting around the contents of spreadsheet fields or adjusting your presentation file’s bullets and slide order.
+Instead, to streamline your roadmap updates and give yourself more time for strategic planning, you should use a purpose-built roadmap software app like ProductPlan.

 What is a Day in the Life of a Product Manager?

 As a product manager, you can’t expect any two days to play out identically.
 But there are some universal activities that PMs engage in across a given day or week — whether they are building products for a large enterprise or a small company.

 Here is a rough example of what your typical days as a PM will involve.

 You’ll notice from the calendar view seen above that much of your day as a product manager is going to involve meetings.
 But, like it or not, product managers often have difficulty carving out enough time to themselves to do the learning, analyzing, documenting, and strategic thinking they need to make decisions about their products.